Todd McFarlane's Spawn: Development of the first season

-Prior to taking on the project, Radomski had never heard of Spawn and most of the scripts for the first season had already been written before he arrived, with the head writer for these episodes being Spawn comic collaborator Alan B. McElroy.
+Prior to taking on the project, Radomski had never heard of Spawn.
+Further, most of the scripts for the first season had already been written before he arrived, with the head writer for these episodes being Spawn comic collaborator Alan B. McElroy.
 Catherine Winder gave Radomski some of the early Spawn comics to get him acquainted with the story, and he found McFarlane's writing in them to be "kind of sophomoric".
 Radomski also felt that some of the foul language and violence from the scripts for the first season were "gratuitous and unnecessarily repetitive", but he supported the overall level of sophistication and maturity in the end product.
 Throughout the production, Radomski said he and others tried to convey to McFarlane how important it was to focus on drama-based elements of the story, with Radomski believing that McFarlane emphasized action over this in the comics.
 Radomski said, "we wanted to get to the romance story; it's a guy who lost his life, wants to get back to his wife and he's got a kid.
 Can't ask for better drama than that.
 It was continually an education process to say, 'Look, Spawn doesn't get mad and put his fist through the wall, he takes a moment here and there.'
 That was really important to convey to Todd."
 Radomski had served as an executive producer on Batman: The Animated Series, despite also being an animator, and he would continue to serve this duel role on Spawn.
 At that time, it was uncommon for animators to have creative influence over the shows they were working on.
 While Batman: The Animated Series featured traditional movie orchestra-type music, Radomski requested that Shirley Walker give the series a more organic and subtle electronic soundtrack, with only minimal usage of orchestral sounds.
 J. Peter Robinson composed the score for the third and final season.